 Maxil Thynnes emerged from a doorway and walked a few metres along the parapet.
 Stopped and surveyed the work going on down on the spaceport.
 He’d promised to support Rhizikh’s campaign against the Cuians.
 He’d suggested airships as the delivery system for his solution.
 The airships were an ancient dirigible, filled with gas.
 To make them would require special materials and specialist labour.
 No problem; his commercial interests were measured in years with the suppliers of the necessary materials, and the right people to make them.
 He now worked hard to deliver them all on time.

 He watched workers as they busied themselves; they worked to assemble one of the airships about a hundred metres away.
-The construction was under bright spotlights.
+Others spread out along the length and breadth of the spaceport.
+The construction proceeded under bright spotlights.
 From where he stood, on the parapet of his makeshift Administration building, on the edge of Bhuluse’s old spaceport, the workers were like busy ants.